Search continues for overdue hunter - Local News 8

 BUTTE COUNTY, Idaho (KIFI) - The search continues for an overdue hunter.

-The Butte County Sheriff's Office says Michael Faller of Idaho Falls' ATV, jacket and rifle have all been found.
+The Butte County Sheriff's Office says 73-year-old Michael Faller of Ammon went hunting on Oct.
+19 and has not been seen since.

 Crews and volunteers have been searching for him off of North Creek Road near the Little Lost River Highway north of Howe.